nuno-santos/cancioneiro/README.md

 npm start
 ```

 That's it!
 Check localhost:3000.
-(If running on a cloud vm, check \<vm ip\>:3000, don't forget to open port 3000).
+(If running on a cloud vm, check \<ip-da-vm\>:3000, don't forget to open port 3000).

 (If there were any problem installing a program, try running "sudo apt-get update" first).